jeremynoesen/BoneBot/README.md

 - The format is `command // description // response`.
 - Do not put the prefix in the command.
 - The response can include `\n` as a line separator.
 - You can include `$USER$` in the response to ping the user who used the command, or `$REPLY$` to reply to them.
+The user replacement happens before the shell commands below.
+- You can also include `$ID$` in the response to place the user's ID into it.
+This also happens before the shell commands.
 - You can run a shell command by adding `$CMD$ command here $CMD$`.
-  - You can only run one command.
   - Need to run multiple commands?
-Make a shell script and run the script with a command!
+Make a shell script and run the script with a command, or separate commands with a semi-colon!
   - Add `$CMDOUT$` to your response to also include the output of this command in the response.
   - If the above would return a file path, you can surround it with `$FILE$` to send that file, outlined below
 - You can send a single file by adding `$FILE$ path/to/file $FILE$`.